Opioid Addiction Treatment and Rehab Centers Near Me

 - Experiencing signs of opioid withdrawal when opioid use is suddenly stopped or the amount usually taken has been reduced.

-Additional signs and symptoms of potentially problematic opioid use include:8
+Additional signs and symptoms of opioid addiction or misuse may include:8

 - Shallow or slow breathing rate.